 Ordinary X-rays are not enough for accurate planning before the operation, as they require 3D axial imaging, this increases the amount of radiation that the patient will be exposed to.

 Because of the controls performed at each stage of the surgery, the knee joint replacement procedure takes 15-25 minutes longer than a standard knee replacement, but this is an acceptable time to improve the results of the procedure.

 Complications of robotic knee replacement in general

-The rate of these complications is very small, and the doctor will explain these complications accurately before performing the operation.
+The percentage of these complications is very low, and the doctor will explain these complications accurately before performing the operation.
 Among the complications of knee replacement surgery, we mention:

-• The artificial knee has a certain life and wears out over time, but its life is longer when it is implanted by the robot.
+- The prosthetic knee has a certain life and it wears out over time, but its life is longer when implanted by a robot.

-• Formation of clots, whether in the lung or leg.
+- Clots form in either the lung or the leg.